KULF

-KULF (1090 kHz) was an AM daytimer radio station, paired with an FM relay translator, based in Bellville, Texas.
+KULF (1090 kHz) was an AM daytimer radio station, paired with an FM translator, based in Bellville, Texas.
 Licensed to Bellville, Texas, United States, it served the Victoria and Houston regional area.
 The station was last owned by James Su, through licensee Trade Route Media, Inc.

 The station operated on a Class D daytime license on 1090 kHz.
 Because KULF shared the same frequency as clear-channel station KAAY in Little Rock, Arkansas, it only broadcast during daytime hours.

-The KULF call sign previously resided on 790 AM in Houston from August 1970 to early July 1982. (now KBME).
+The KULF call sign previously resided on 790 AM in Houston from August 1970 to early July 1982.

 History

 Birth of Radio 1090 KACO

-1090 signed on the air in 1974 as Austin County's first and only licensed radio station.
+The station signed on the air in 1974 as Austin County’s first and only licensed radio station.
 It was owned by Mr. and Mrs. J. Lee Dittert.
 1090 was granted the calls of KACO, representing not just service to its community of license Bellville, but to the entire Austin County population.
 KACO started as a 250-watt daytimer featuring a country & western format.